acraugh/pds4-context-products/README.md

 - Locate the current version of the product in the *context-pds4* type folder (an instrument will be in the *context-pds4/instrument* folder, a mission will be in the *context-pds4/ investigation* folder, etc.).
-- Rename the existing file to increment the version number at the end of the file name.
+- Rename the existing file ***only**8to increment the version number at the end of the file name.
 Increment the minor version for a minor change, the major version for a major change.
 - Edit the renamed file.
 The first changes you should make are:
   - Increment the ```<version_id>``` to match the version in the file name.